 Seneca’s formula for happiness is, in my view, only second best to the Aristotelian.
 The definitions of virtue in Seneca and Aristotle don’t overlap completely, and the same goes for their definitions of success.

 Nevertheless, I can only endorse Seneca’s recommendation for achieving peace of mind.
-If we make the best of each day, we are bound the achieve the best possible results allowed by our constraints and circumstances.
+If we make the best of each day, we are bound to achieve the best possible results allowed by our constraints and circumstances.

 A person who conducts his life in this manner, can remain assured that he has done everything possible to attain his goals.
 If despite those efforts, luck turns against us, so be it.
-Nothing can though diminish the self-respect we have earned through our diligence and constancy.
+Nothing can diminish the self-respect we have earned through our diligence and constancy.

 In the 51st Letter to Lucilius, Seneca defines a happy person as someone “who is at peace with himself.”
 I would add that a happy person is someone who has done his best to tilt the odds for success and happiness very much in his favour.